Hyundai Motor Company: Motorsport

-For the 2002 season, Hyundai hired the four-time world champion Juha Kankkunen, along with Freddy Loix and Armin Schwarz.
+The Hyundai World Rally Team has competed in the World Rally Championship since 2000, and every season since 2014.
+For the 2002 World Rally Championship season, Hyundai hired the four-time world champion Juha Kankkunen, along with Freddy Loix and Armin Schwarz.
 Kankkunen's fifth place in New Zealand was the team's best result, but they managed to edge out Škoda and Mitsubishi by one point in the battle for fourth place in the manufacturers' world championship.
 In September 2003, after a season hampered by budget constraints, Hyundai announced withdrawal from the WRC and planned to return in 2006, which did not happen.
+The team returned to the series in 2014.
+In 2012, Hyundai Motorsport, based in Alzenau, was founded to manage Hyundai's global motorsport activities.

-In 2006, following the announcement that Korea was scheduled to earn a Formula One Grand Prix, Hyundai planned to enter the sport.
-The Korean Grand Prix was first held in 2010, but Hyundai have not entered the championship.
-Hyundai announced they would be revealing their future rally plans at the 2011 Chicago Auto Show, on 9 February.
-The current plans for rallying are focused around the newest Hyundai release, the Veloster.
+In 2006, following the announcement that Korea was scheduled to host a Formula One Grand Prix, Hyundai planned to enter the championship.
+The Korean Grand Prix was first held in 2010, but Hyundai did not enter.